alexanderpetraliac2c/postgresdemotemp/main/README.md

-# Azure DDMS: Oracle to Azure PostgreSQL-Hyperscale
+# Azure DMS: Oracle to Azure PostgreSQL-Hyperscale

 The **Azure Database Migration Service** is a tool that serves as a way to :
 * Migrate, guide, and automate your current **database migration** to **Azure**.